juntylpro1/secure-enterprise/known-issues.md

 ## Drift detection
 {: #drift-detection-known-issue}

 Schematics and Terraform can detect a drift only between a changed resource and the specific configuration that created that resource during deployment.
-The service can’t detect drift in reused or referenced resources.
+The service cannot detect drift in reused or referenced resources.
 [Learn more](/docs/secure-enterprise?topic=secure-enterprise-manage-drift&interface=ui#known-limitation).